vamsib2009/Cinelog_Movie_Tracker/README.md

 ---

 ### Frontend (Flutter)
-Designed and developed the Flutter frontend application.
+Designed and developed the Flutter frontend and mobile application.

 Current work includes: